 - What are those pedals at the bottom of the piano for?
 The pedal on the left is a damper pedal.
 It moves the hammers closer to the string, which makes the sound softer.
 The middle pedal is a sostenuto pedal.
 It sustains only the notes you press, and then allows you to play others without sustain.
 The right pedal is the sustain pedal and is used the most often.

 - The first piano invented was so expensive that average rich families could not afford.
 You could only really find these expensive instruments in homes of aristocrats and royalty for nearly a century before it became more accessible to the rest of the public.

 - The largest piano ever made was by Adrian Mann, a piano tuner from New Zealand.
 It weighs 1.4 tons and is 5.7 meters long.
 It took this 25-year-old 4 years to build it!

 - There are 18 million non-professional piano players in the US alone!

 - The best piano brand is considered to be Steinway.
 The Steinway family has been making pianos since 1853!

 - One of Cristofori’s original pianos is still in existence at the Metropolitan Museum of Art in New York City!

-If the piano sounds like the instrument for you, check out our website at www.omahaschoolofmusicanddance.com and register for lessons or classes today!
+If the piano sounds like the instrument for you, you can find out more information here or you can register online for piano lessons today!
 We have fabulous piano instructors that are excited about teaching you to play!